woliveiras/vite-react-template/README.md

 Based on default [vite react + typescript template](https://vitejs.dev/guide/).

+## How to use this template

+You just need to click on the button `Use this template` close to the reppo stars (remember to give me a star to make me happy) and start a new repo or open in a code space.

 **It would be good if you knew this before starting**

 We are using: